peterdurham/code-boost/content/blog/css-grid/index.md

 tags: ["CSS", "Grid"]
 ---

-CSS Grid is a layout system for CSS that can handle rows and columns.
-It works similarly to `flexbox` as grid properties can be applied to a parent or child element.
+CSS Grid is a layout system for CSS that create grids of any size.
+It works similarly to `flexbox` as grid properties can be applied to a parent or child elements.

 To set up a grid container add the following to your desired parent element